 In accordance with that regulation, three types of groundwater chemical state monitoring are distinguished, namely surveillance, operational and investigative.
 Each type of monitoring involves different goals, namely:

 - Operational monitoring of groundwater bodies is carried out in order to assess the chemical state of groundwater bodies considered to be at risk of not meeting their designated environmental criteria, as well as to detect significant and sustained upward trends in the concentration of pollution caused by anthropogenic influence.
 In accordance with the provisions of the Regulation of the Minister for the Environment on groundwater and surface water bodies (Journal of Laws of 2016 item 1178), it shall be carried out at least once a year, excluding years when surveillance monitoring of groundwater chemical state is conducted.
-Operational monitoring was carried out in 2013, 2014 and 2015, and the next one is scheduled for 2017.
+Operational monitoring was carried out in 2013, 2014 and 2015, 2017 and 2018.

 - Investigative monitoring of groundwater bodies is carried out in a manner which helps to explain the causes of failure to meet the environmental requirements of each groundwater body, identify the range and concentration of pollution, if a groundwater body was inadvertently contaminated, and identify the range of significant decrease of groundwater levels, which poses a risk of not meeting designated environmental criteria by a given groundwater body.
 The scope and frequency of investigative monitoring of groundwater bodies is adjusted to the causes of its execution and local conditions, so that the results provide information on necessary actions be taken in order to achieve designated environmental criteria or on specific preventive measures to counteract the consequences of inadvertent contamination.
 Investigative monitoring can be set to a single groundwater body or its fragment in order to discover the cause of not meeting its designated environmental criteria, which is not possible to explain on the basis of data and information acquired by the means of measurements and studies carried out within the scope of surveillance and operational monitoring.
 Investigative monitoring is also performed in the case of inadvertent contamination of a groundwater body in order to identify the spatial range and concentration of contamination.